 Nipple reduction can be performed to downsize protruding, drooping or puffy nipples.
 Dr. Donaldson utilizes a minimally-invasive technique that preserves sensation, coloration, ductal function and circularity, while decreasing the width and projection.

 Developing babies cause three major disruptions to the mother’s abdominal wall.

-- The rectus, or six-pack muscles, spread apart and may not completely realign.
+- The rectus abdominus, or six-pack muscles, spread apart and may not completely realign.
 This “diastasis,” or separation, causes a groove when lying flat and a subtle fullness when standing that imitates early pregnancy.

-- Extra “baby fat” accumulates and may not completely disappear.
+- Extra “baby fat” accumulates around the stomach and may not completely disappear.
 It usually occurs between the belly button and the pubic area, but it may appear as bulging higher on the abdomen or beneath the ribs.

 - The skin stretches out.
-This may include stretch marks, loose hanging areas, a distorted belly button and/or a “squishy” quality.
+This may include stretch marks, loose hanging areas, a distorted belly button and/or a “loose” quality.
 An obvious C-section scar compounds these complaints for many mothers.

 Flanks, Hips, Thighs and Genital Area

-It takes nine months to grow a baby, and usually six months to a year to lose the baby weight and determine the mother’s new baseline physique.
+It usually takes six months to a year after delivery for a mother to lose the baby weight and determine the new baseline physique.
 This may include rounder curves, fuller features or isolated deposits of fat.
-New discoveries for young mothers might include “love handles,” “saddle bags,” “muffin tops” and “banana rolls” among others.
+New discoveries for young mothers might include “love handles,” “saddlebags,” “muffin tops” and “banana rolls” among others.
 Liposuction can flatten, sculpt and contour these spots and affected areas.
-Variations include traditional liposuction, Vaser (ultrasonic assisted) and many more.
-The genital area can also stretch and protrude during delivery, causing athletic discomfort later or embarrassment during intimacy.
+Variations include traditional liposuction, Vaser (ultrasonic assisted) and other techniques.
+The labia minora can also stretch and protrude after delivery, ultimately causing discomfort or embarrassment during intimacy.
 Labiaplasty restores a tighter, more youthful contour.